 - Are you open? / What are your hours?

 All library locations open to the public.
-Library staff are available to answer phones Monday-Saturday, 9am-6pm.
+Library staff are available to answer phones Monday-Saturday, beginning at 9am.
 Buildings are open and curbside pickup service is available at all locations Monday-Friday, 10am-6pm and 10am-5pm on Saturday.
 (Note: Our Plain Dealing Branch is closed on Saturdays)

 - Am I required to wear a face covering to visit the library?
 Yes.
 Effective July 13, 2020, Governor Edwards' statewide mandate (Proclamation Number 89 JBE 2020) requires face coverings be worn inside public spaces.
 We are happy to serve you at curbside if you are unable to wear a mask; ask staff if you need accommodations.

 - Use the My Account feature to place a hold on an item; OR call any of our locations.

 - Receive notification that your hold is available for pickup.

 - Drive to the location you chose as your pickup location and call to let us know you're here.